meizabel/documentation/faq.md

 One of the major deployment platforms for us is Google App Engine (GAE).
 The latest version of Java supported under GAE is Java 7.
 Google recently [announced Java 8 support under GAE](https://youtu.be/aKUlu9-psZo?t=15m30s).
 We will be able to migrate once Sandbox mode of GAE works on Java 8.

+### Why Protobuf and not Json?
+Having messages (events and commands) typed, we make them a part of the domain model language.
+So using protobufs gives us a cross language support.

 ### Why Protobuf instead of Cap'n Proto, or SBE, or FlatBuffers?
 Have a look the [comparison matrix](https://capnproto.org/news/2014-06-17-capnproto-flatbuffers-sbe.html) created Kenton Varda, the author of Protobuf v2 and Cap'n Proto.
 The main features that make Protobuf best choice for Spine are: